dior-jpg/Roblox-Beaming-Tool/README.md

 Open AD_BEAMER
 ```
 ```
 You should Now See The Gui.
-If you dont, Contact me on Discord : @neurible1
+If you dont, Contact me on Discord : @.neurible
 ```
 ```
 Configure Options